alexanderdna/addrutils/README.md

 Instead, user can provide a private key using the -p option.
 In such case, mnemonic phrase is not available, as well as the -i and -c options.
 ```

+## Containerized execution

+For better security, this script should be run in an offline
+environment.
+One possible way to do this is a Docker container
+without network interface.

+I created a Batch script to run such container, which is based
+on `alpine:3.17`.
+The script will package the program using `pkg`,
+load it onto the container, run the program and redirect its
+output to a text file within the same directory, then stop
+and remove the container as well as other temporary files.

+The Batch script is `generate-in-container.bat`.
+You are advised
+to have a look at it to make sure it works the way you prefer.

+## Contribute

+This repo is in its early stage as I am learning things.
+Please feel free to give feedbacks.
+Thank you!